timbertson/ambl/README.md

-# Trou hasn't been built yet
+# Ambl hasn't been built yet

  - I'm hacking on some ideas to see if it's plausible
  - It's a laughably bad name, I'm absolutely going to change it

 # What's the idea?

-Trou will be a build tool similar to bazel, pants, buck, etc.
+Ambl will be a build tool similar to bazel, pants, buck, etc.

-The main difference is the choice of language used to define build targets and rules: where bazel uses starlark and pants uses python, trou will use WebAssembly.
+The main difference is the choice of language used to define build targets and rules: where bazel uses starlark and pants uses python, ambl will use WebAssembly.
 This likely requires more work to define how you want to build a WebAssembly module, with the payoff being that you get to use a real language, and can implement your build system in the same language as your software (as long as it can compile to wasm).

 The sandboxed model of wasm ensures build logic can't perform side effects, providing the reproducibility guarantees of bazel without inventing a new language (starlark is a strangely weird and limited language, despite having python-like syntax).

-Unlike bazel, trou doesn't force you to supply all dependencies upfront.
+Unlike bazel, ambl doesn't force you to supply all dependencies upfront.
 During the build process itself, you can dynamically add dependencies based on the results of the build so far.
 This is sometimes called monadic dependencies, and should result in a convenient-yet-powerful API similar to shake, but for arbitrary languages instead of just Haskell.

 Part of the unknowns I hope to validate are: